Christian Life: 4 Tips to Teach You How to Interact With Others in Accordance With the Lord’s Intentions

 Jesus said: “For if you love them which love you, what reward have you? do not even the publicans the same?
 And if you salute your brothers only, what do you more than others? do not even the publicans so?
 Be you therefore perfect, even as your Father which is in heaven is perfect” (Matthew 5:46–48).
-From the Lord’s words, I understood that God demands that Christians treat others in accordance with God’s words in their lives.
+From the Lord’s words, I understood that God demands that Christians treat others in accordance within their lives.
 They must not do so in accordance with their own emotions and preferences.
 When I reflect on how we interact with others, I realize that when we acquire benefit or help from others, we become happy and grateful toward that other party.
 However, when others say or do things that harm us, we become disgusted at the other person and we no longer pay attention to them.
 When we encounter someone that we like, we draw closer to them and rope them in; when we encounter someone that we do not like, we reject them and we move away from them.
 Whoever has high status or great power, we fawn on them and try to curry favor with them.
 Whoever does not have status or power, we reject and disparage them.
 When someone for whom we have a preference points out our imperfections, we are able to accept it.
 If someone for whom we do not have a preference does something similar, we do not accept it, we justify it and sometimes we are even disgusted by them, conflict with them and even attack them.
 These are all examples of following one’s own emotions and preferences and not treating others equitably.
 This is also the method by which unbelievers treat others.
 If a Christian treats others in this way, then, they are walking the same path that an unbeliever walks, they are not worthy to be called a believer of the Lord and what they are doing is not in accordance with God’s intentions.
 As believers in the Lord, we must put His teachings into practice.
 We must love others as we love ourselves.
-As long as someone’s humanity is good, they genuinely believe in God and they love the truth, regardless of if they are compatible with our preferences, temperament, character, whether they are someone that we like and regardless of if they are ordinary brothers and sisters or church leaders, we should treat them sincerely and impartially.
+As long as someone’s humanity is good, they genuinely and they love the truth, regardless of if they are compatible with our preferences, temperament, character, whether they are someone that we like and regardless of if they are ordinary brothers and sisters or church leaders, we should treat them sincerely and impartially.
 We must show them tolerance, patience and love.
 We must not deceive and discriminate.
 Only by doing so would we be in accordance with God’s intentions.

 2. Properly address other people’s shortcomings and revealed corruption.
 Do not arbitrarily define and judge others.